SeaGL/seagl.github.io/_posts/2016-09-03-sponsorship-helps-many.md

  - Help with the travel costs for less privileged speakers and attendees
  - Providing lunch to local student attendees
- - Providing no-cost conference tickets for those in need
+ - Making SeaGL a free conference for all attendees

-If you or your company are interested in sponsoring SeaGL, please contact us at to discuss the sponsorship packages available.
+If you or your company are interested in sponsoring SeaGL, please contact us at sponsor@seagl.org to discuss the sponsorship packages available or check out our prospectus <a href="http://seagl.org/sponsors/SeaGL_Exhibitor_Sponsor_Prospectus_2016.pdf">here.</a>